bruffolo/PHYS512/Nbody/README.md

 ### Animations

-The Animation.py program is written to animate (really just rapidly plot) the outputs of the isolated and periodic Nbody simulation from the above scripts that have been pre-computed and saved in textfile form in the "Positional_data" folder.
+The Animation.py program is written to animate (really just rapidly plot) the outputs of the isolated and periodic Nbody simulation from the above scripts that have been pre-computed and saved in textfile form in the "Data" folder.
 With the folder contents downloaded (and directory structure intact), you can run

 ```python Animation.py isolated```
 or